samadasyed/samadasyed/README.md

 ## Welcome to my GitHub 👋

 My name is Samad, I'm a fourth year computer science student at UW-Madison.
-I've spent the last couple years building software, playing around with different operating systems, teaching computer science theory, and just trying my best to be the best engineer I can be.
+I've spent the last couple years building software, exploring different parts of the stack, teaching computer science theory, and just trying my best to be the best dev I can be.

 ## Disclaimer
-Unfortunately I don't maintain my personal github that much.
-Most of my work is closed source.
-So most of my repos on here are either private or projects/notes I am allowed to open source.
+Unfortunately most of my work is closed source, a combination of my university's policies and working with intellectual property.
+So most of my repos on here are private.
+I do keep some public projects/notes that I am allowed to open source.

 Outside of coding, I enjoy exploring MMA, history, philosophy, sci-fi, and poetry.
 I'd be happy to connect with anyone here as well!
 Just message me on Linkedin.